Riztazz/UE5DialogueEditor/README.md

 For new or existing complex multi-branching dialogues.
 But I guess it's better for new dialogues, the existing ones I used as a test are from Bioware.
 It also requires you to create your own plots data tables, some examples included, also from Bioware

-Dump it in your Plugin dir in your UE version when developing your project
+Dump it in your Plugin dir of your project folder, can be a UE 4 or 5 project

 e.g:
 China link